On a spectral sequence for the cohomology of infinite loop spaces: Simplicial Commutative -Algebras

 \subsection{Model Category Structure}

 We will make use of a model category structure on simplicial augmented commutative graded $\F$-algebras.
-This is an instance of the general model structure constructed by Quillen~\cite{QuillenHtpclAlg}; this model structure is also described by Miller~\cite{MillerSullivan}.
-For a general description of model categories of simplicial algebras for algebraic theories (in the sense of Lawvere), see Rezk's article~\cite{RezkSimplAlg}.
+This is an instance of a general class of model categories constructed by Quillen~\cite{QuillenHtpclAlg}, and is also described by Miller~\cite{MillerSullivan}:

 \begin{thm} There is a simplicial model category structure on the category of simplicial augmented graded commutative $\F$-algebras where a morphism is a weak equivalence or fibration if the underlying map of simplicial sets is a weak equivalence or Kan fibration. \end{thm}